OnsongoMabeya/kweli/README.md

 # Kweli - Modern Feedback Collection Platform

 Kweli is a responsive web application built with React, TypeScript, and Chakra UI for collecting and managing user feedback, bug reports, and feature requests.
-The platform provides an intuitive interface for users to submit feedback and for administrators to view and manage submissions.
+The platform provides an intuitive interface for users to submit feedback and for administrators to view and manage submissions with geographic insights.

 ## Features

 - 🎨 **Modern UI/UX** - Built with Chakra UI for a clean, responsive design
+- 🗺️ **Interactive Maps** - Visualize feedback data with interactive Kenya county maps
 - 🌓 **Dark/Light Mode** - Toggle between color schemes
 - 📝 **Feedback Forms** - Easy-to-use forms for submitting feedback and bug reports
-- 📊 **Dashboard** - View and manage all feedback submissions
+- 📊 **Data Visualization** - Interactive charts and maps for feedback analysis
 - ⚡ **Fast** - Built with Vite for optimal performance
-- 🔒 **Secure** - Type-safe with TypeScript
+- 🔒 **Type-Safe** - Built with TypeScript for better developer experience
-- 📱 **Mobile-First** - Optimized for low-bandwidth connections
+- 📱 **Mobile-First** - Optimized for all device sizes
-- 📡 **Offline Support** - Submit feedback even without internet connection
+- 🔄 **Real-time Updates** - React Query for efficient data fetching and caching

 ## Tech Stack

 - ⚛️ React 18 with TypeScript
 - 🎨 Chakra UI for accessible components
+- 🗺️ D3.js for interactive data visualization
+- 📊 Recharts for data visualization
 - 🔄 React Query for data fetching and caching
-- 📱 Vite for fast development and building
+- 🚀 Vite for fast development and building
-- 🔧 PWA with offline support
 - 🌐 React Router for navigation
+- 🛠️ GeoJSON for geographic data
+- 🔍 ESLint & Prettier for code quality

 ## Getting Started